lbl-srg/obc/specification/source/glossary.rst

    Plant
      The term plant can be used for any controlled system, such as primary HVAC system (chiller/boiler plant), secondary HVAC system (AHU, terminal boxes), lighting system, an active facade, etc. A plant can be both HVAC and non-HVAC.

+   Standard control sequence
+     A control sequence defined in the CDL control sequence library based on a standard document.